FREQUENTLY ASKED QUESTIONS ABOUT THE PSYCHOLOGY GRADUATE PROGRAMS

 1. What is the accreditation status of the PhD program in Clinical Psychology?

-We are proud to report that the PhD program in Clinical Psychology with curricular emphasis in Geropsychology and PhD program in Clinical Psychology with a curricular emphasis in Trauma Psychology at UCCS is formally accredited by the American Psychological Association's Commission on Accreditation in May 2008 for a five year period (until 2012).
+We are proud to report that the PhD program in Clinical Psychology with curricular emphasis in Geropsychology and PhD program in Clinical Psychology with a curricular emphasis in Trauma Psychology at UCCS is formally accredited by the American Psychological Association's Commission through 2019.

 2. How are PhD students funded?

 The faculty are committed to accepting only those students they can reasonably expect to fund at a minimum stipend of $18,000 per year.
 Acceptance into the program is not a guarantee of funding for a specific number of years.
 However, the faculty intend to ensure that funding is available in order to make it possible for students to work full-time in the program.
 Since 2007, students have received at least $18,000 per year through Research Assistant positions, Teaching Assistant positions, and Clinical Service positions.